We are looking for a number of Restoration Technicians across the Chicago area. Apply today for consideration.

 - Under direct supervision, accurately measure and mix herbicides for application, two-cycle fuel and drip torch fuel

-- Prepare, inspect, maintain and operate vehicles and/or other machinery as directed
+- Prepare, inspect, maintain and operate vehicles and equipment

 - Perform other duties as assigned